maarten-pennings/howto/c64mempart/readme.md

 Here is a quick analysis of the file.

-- The first 12 bytes of the file look like this (header row is offset in file).
+- These are the first 12 bytes of the file; the header row is offset in _file_ (all in hex).

   |0000|0001|0002|0003|0004|0005|0006|0007|0008|0009|000A|000B|
   |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
   | 01 | 10 | 09 | 10 | 64 | 00 | 4E | B2 | 31 | 00 | 25 | 10 |

-- First two bytes (low byte, high byte) form $1001, the original start of the program (`TXTTAB`).
-  The rest of the file is the content of the program, loaded at $1001 (header row shows address in memory).
+- The first two bytes (low byte, high byte order) form $1001, the original _load address_ of the program (`TXTTAB`).
+The rest of the file is the _content_ of the program.
+The header row shows address in _memory_ when loading at the load address.

   |1001|1002|1003|1004|1005|1006|1007|1008|1009|100A|
   |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
   | 09 | 10 | 64 | 00 | 4E | B2 | 31 | 00 | 25 | 10 |

-- The next two bytes (again, low byte, high byte) form $1009, the link to the next line.
+- The next two bytes (again: low byte, high byte) form $1009, the link to the next line.

-- Bytes at file offset 4 and 5 form $0064, for the line number, 100.
+- Bytes at file offset 4 and 5 form $0064, form the line number, 100.

-- Bytes at offset 6-8 are E4 B2 31, which represents `N=1`.
+- Bytes at offset 6-8 are E4 B2 31, which represents the BASIC fragment `N=1`.

-- Byte at offset 9 is the terminating 0 for the first line.
+- Byte at offset 9 is the terminating 0 for line 100.

-- We see that the next line indeed starts at address 1009, just as the first link indicated.
+- We see that the next line indeed starts at address $1009, just as the first link indicated.

 ### LOAD behavior